Costa Rica Global Business Entities Guide Costa Rica Limited Liability Company - Sociedad de Responsabilidad Limitada (SRL)

 The information listed below must be filed at the National Register by means of the Company's Social Pact and is publicly available:

-• Articles of association
+• Articles of association.

-• Date of incorporation
+• Date of incorporation.

-• Name and address details
+• Name and address details.

-• The activities of the Company
+• The activities of the SRL.

-• Stock capital (issued and paid up)
+• Stock capital (issued and paid-up).

-• The annual accounts
+• The annual accounts.

-In Costa Rica, the National Registry does not disclose the quotaholders of an SRL.
-A new bill regarding “ultimate beneficial ownership” entered into force, but this information must be submitted to the Central Bank of Costa Rica.
+In Costa Rica, the National Registry does not disclose the quota holders of an SRL.
+A new bill regarding "ultimate beneficial ownership" entered into force, but this information must be submitted to the Central Bank of Costa Rica.

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?